Stock Analysis on Net

 2 Click competitor name to see calculations.

-The financial data reveals several key trends and shifts in working capital, revenue, and working capital turnover over the periods analyzed.
+The analysis of the financial data over the presented quarters reveals several notable trends in working capital, revenue, and working capital turnover for the company.

 Working Capital